EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### Clean up after running Run JupyterLab app

 Please remove the sine wave files from your 'safe data' directory.
-You can do this in one of two ways.
+You can do this as follows:

-1. From within a JupyterLab 'Terminal' window.
-For example:

-    ```console
-    rm /safe_data/youruser-sine-wave.csv
-    rm /safe_data/youruser-sine-wave.png
-    ```

-1. From within Open OnDemand:

 1. Select **Clusters** menu, back-end **Shell Access** option to log into the back-end.
 1. Delete the files.
 For example:

     ```console
     rm /safe_data/yourproject/youruser-sine-wave.csv
     rm /safe_data/yourproject/youruser-sine-wave.png
     ```

 ---